 Plan A is to get a job, but… that isn’t as easy as it sounds.
 You need motivation and a solid plan you can carry out.

-There are a couple of reasons why your job search isn’t getting any traction.
+There are several reasons why your job search isn’t getting any traction.

-- You’re only applying for jobs posted online
+- You only apply for jobs posted online

 Presenting Yourself As Over Qualified